HOME SPECIALS CONTACT TECH INFO FIND US LINKS

 The original AGM batteries were made in the US, brands like Odyssey, Concord, Lifeline, all excellent batteries, used extensively also in the aircraft and in the motor racing fields, but hugely expensive, there are now a lot of these (AGM) types of batteries coming out of China, and some are just rubbish.

-These AGM valve regulated batteries (also called SLA or Sealed Lead Acid) offer very good value, and when compared to standard deep cycle batteries in a dollar per useable amp hour format, they come out miles ahead, plus all the added advantages that I have already outlined, but there is still more.
+These AGM valve regulated batteries (also called SLA or Sealed Lead Acid) offer very good value, and when compared to standard deep cycle batteries in a dollar per usable amp hour format, they come out miles ahead, plus all the added advantages that I have already outlined, but there is still more.

-Useable capacity if charged with smart charging system............................ say 50 A/H, cost $5.90 per A/H
+Usable capacity if charged with smart charging system............................ say 50Ah, cost $6.50 per Ah

-Useable capacity if charged from the alternator or auto charger only........say 25 A/H, cost $11.80 per A/H
+Usable capacity if charged from the alternator or auto charger only........say 25Ah, cost $13.00 per Ah

 Now lets look at the space saving

-Lets say you needed 100 A/H useable capacity from your batteries, and your main charging system was from the vehicles alternator.
+Lets say you needed 100Ah usable capacity from your batteries, and your main charging system was from the vehicles alternator.

-Now with conventional deep cycle batteries because you would only have 25% of your battery bank useable you would need 400 A/H of battery bank, now there are a few ways you could do this, but the least expensive way would be four x 225A/H 6 volt Trojan batteries at a cost of $1,000.
+Now with conventional deep cycle batteries because you would only have around 25% of your battery bank usable you would need 400Ah of battery bank, now there are a few ways you could do this, but the least expensive way would be four x 225Ah 6 volt Trojan batteries at a cost of around $1,120.

-Now with AGM batteries you could have just two x 90 A/H giving you 180 A/H total, so there is your 100 A/H with plenty in reserve, and only 2 batteries at a cost of $680 all up.
+Now with AGM batteries you could have just two x 100Ah giving you 200Ah total, so there is your 100 Ah with heaps in reserve and an easy life for the batteries, so only 2 batteries, at a cost of $500 all up, or much better still, you could use a single 220Ah battery for a cost of still about $460.
+Even a 300Ah battery these days can be bought for around $550, WOW!

 So with space and money saved, and with the many other advantages of AGM batteries, they really are a very good option for most people.